Lance Gibson: MMA career

 Gibson started his career at "SB 4 - SuperBrawl 4".
 After defeating Peter Matautia at first round, he lost to Bob Gilstrap in final.
 Gibson made UFC his debut at UFC 24 and won Jermaine Andre with brutal knockout.
 His knockout was included in many knockout compilations later.
 He lost his second fight at UFC 29 to Evan Tanner by technical knockout.

 Grappling

 Gibson took part at 1998 ADCC World Championships.
 He beat spanish grappler Jose Beltran at first round by decision but loss to Ricardo Alves in quarter final.

 Acting

 Gibson started his acting career at 1995.
 He starred more than 10 TV series and movies.
 He is well known as Spike in X-Men: The Last Stand (2006).

 After retirement

 Gibson opened his own MMA gym in Port Moody, British Columbia, Canada.
 He worked as coach at his own gym.

 Personal life

 Gibson is married to former Bellator Women's Featherweight Champion Julia Budd.
-Gibson is also the father of current Bellator lightweight fighter Lance Gibson, Jr.
+Gibson is also the father of current UFC lightweight fighter Lance Gibson, Jr.